oyinlola-tech/rivvo/CONTRIBUTING.md

    - `npm test`
 3. If you touch backend code, also run:
    - `cd backend && npm test`
+4. If you add new storage-tracked assets, update storage usage reporting.

 ## Security Expectations
 - Do not introduce insecure dependencies or patterns.